Sahih Al-Bukhari: The Early Years of Islam

-Sahih Al-Bukhari: The Early Years of Islam is the translation and explanation of Sahih al-Bukhari by Muhammad Asad.
+Sahih al-Bukhari: The Early Years of Islam is the exegesis of Sahih al-Bukhari, the first book of the Six Books of Sunni Islam, by Muslim polymath Muhammad Asad.

-The book comprises the historical chapters of the most important compilations of Traditions, the Sahih of Imam al-Bukhari.
+The book comprises the historical chapters of the most important compilations of Traditions, the Sahih of al-Bukhari.
 It depicts the beginning of the Prophet's revelation, the merits of his Companions and the early years of Islam up to and including the decisive turning point of Islamic history, the Battle of Badr.

 Background

 After his book Islam at the Crossroads, Asad focused his attention on one of the earliest and most enduring of his concerns as a reformer: "to make real the voice of the Prophet of Islam—real, as if he were speaking directly to us and for us: and it is in the Hadith that his voice can be most clearly heard."
 Like other Islamic reformers, Asad thought that knowledge of the traditions—the carefully collected and recorded sayings of the Prophet, which complement and amplify the Qur'an—was necessary for "a new understanding and a direct appreciation of the true teachings of Islam".

-With the encouragement of poet-philosopher Iqbal, he attempted a task that had never been undertaken before in English: the translation and explanation the Prophet's authentic traditions as they had been carefully and critically compiled in the ninth century by the great traditionalist Muhammad Al-Bukhari.
+With the encouragement of poet-philosopher Iqbal, he attempted a task that had never been undertaken before in English: the translation and explanation the Prophet's authentic traditions as they had been carefully and critically compiled in the ninth century by the traditionalist al-Bukhari.